BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **The Serpent Banner** `ACTIVE`

-[Banner] with 6" range, and Suladan never suffers -1 penalty to Duel rolls whilst carrying it.
+The Serpent [Banner] is a Unique [banner] with a range of 6".
+Suladân never suffers the -1 penalty to his Duel Rolls for carrying a [banner].

 - **Ascendant** `ACTIVE`

-Suladan's [Stand Fast] is 12" rather than 6".
+The range of Suladân's [Stand Fast] is 12" rather than 6".

 </div>